viliam-gago/Viliam_Portfolio/README.md

 ## [Project 4: Moving-Least-Squares Algorithm](https://github.com/viliam-gago/moving_least_squares)
 I took this project as a voluntary work at my university during summer holiday.
 We dealt with problem of fitting a 3D surface on datapoints measured during experiment.
-Main goal was to implement slightly more advanced version of commonly used Least-Squares algorithm - Moving-Least-Squares.
+Main goal was to implement slightly more advanced version of commonly used Ordinary-Least-Squares algorithm (OLS) - Moving-Least-Squares (MLS).
 The main idea is to calculate the approximation of each point based just on the measured datapoints in it's "close neighborhood".

 Although I didn't get the algorithm working sufficiently for larger datasets for three-dimensional dataset, the 2D solution works fine.
 Better performance could be achieved by use of proper vectorization of the code.